 How will I be notified of substitute assignments?

-How do I access AESOP?
+How do I access Absence Management (Formally AESOP)?

 I have received notice that my credential has expired.
 What do I do?

 What if I have additional questions or need additional help regarding Absence Management (Formally AESOP) or my substitute employment application?